-11. As of 31 May 2019, Serbia has no bilateral relationships in place for the exchange of CbC reports.
-It is recommended that Serbia take steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions and with which Serbia has an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
+11. As of 31 May 2019, Kenya has no bilateral relationships in place for the exchange of CbC reports.
+It is recommended that Kenya take steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions and with which they have an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
+It is however noted that Kenya will not be exchanging CbC reports in 2019.